SSuryans/ATM-Management-System/README.md

 The functionality of Mini Statement will be added soon.
 All the data of login and account details are stored in MySQL Workbench 8.0 CE.
 Connection to Database done using JDBC.
-Screenshots of each page have also been attached in the Screenshots folderfor reference.
+Screenshots of each page have also been attached in the Screenshots folder for reference.